erlang/otp/lib/stdlib/uc_spec/README-UPDATE.txt

 3. Update the "spec_version()" function in the generator by replacing the Unicode version in lib/stdlib/uc_spec/gen_unicode_mod.escript

-4. Read the realease notes by visiting https://www.unicode.org/versions/latest/ and assess if additional changes are necessary in the Erlang code.
+4. Read the release notes by visiting https://www.unicode.org/versions/latest/ and assess if additional changes are necessary in the Erlang code.

 5. Replace all ocurrences of previous version of Unicode with the new one in